bijoutrouvaille/oppeosdocs/help/howto/merchant.md

 ![Merchant5](/help/howto/Merchant5.png)

 Please click on the "This is a Business" Checkbox if you are a registered business.
-Just a reminder, Hover over the question marks if you have any questions filling out the form.
+Just a reminder, hover over the question marks if you have any questions filling out the form.
 If you still have questions, just shoot us an email, we can help too.

 ![Merchant6](/help/howto/Merchant6.png)
 ![Merchant7](/help/howto/Merchant7.png)